jiazhongxiao/IPJDSVD/README.txt

 IPJDSVD: Inner preconditioned Jacobi--Davidson SVD method.
 *********************************************************************

-"ipjdsvd()" finds k singular values of the matrix A closest to a given target and/or the corresponding left and right singular vectors using the standard extraction version of the inner preconditoned inexact Jacobi-Davidson type SVD algorithm such that the computed approximate partial SVD (T,U,V) of A satisfies
+"ipjdsvd()" and "ipjdsvd_hybrid ()" find k singular values of the matrix A closest to a given target and/or the corresponding left and right singular vectors using the standard extraction version of the inner preconditoned Jacobi-Davidson type SVD algorithms and its two stage variant that first works on the cross-product of A  and then switches to the augmented matrices of A, such that the computed approximate partial SVD (T,U,V) of A satisfies
       ||AV-UT||_F^2+||A^TU-VT||_F^2 <= k||A||_2^2*tol^2,
 where the diagonal elements of the diagonal matrix T save the approximate singular values of A and the columns of U and V save the corresponding left